Pujari-Raj/PasswordGenerator/Readme.md

-## This is Accordion App which was given as task in FSJSBootcamp.
+## This is Password Generator App which was given as task in FSJSBootcamp.

 Technologies/ Tools Used: